 - If the store has a verification system through email or phone numbers, the counterfeiting company may also use fake addresses and numbers to cover up the scam.

-- Once the product reaches your hands, the e-commerce store marks the sale as a complete one.
+- Once the product reaches your hands, the e-commerce store marks the sale as complete.

 - The company then posts a fake positive review of the purchase.

-- With enough positive reviews, bulk sales and multiple restocking rounds, the company ends up with a more robust ranking in the e-commerce world.
+- With enough positive reviews, bulk sales, and multiple restocking rounds, the company has a more robust ranking in the e-commerce world.